glentner/python-102/docs/source/tutorial/commandline.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-The distinguishing characteristic of a "real" command-line tool and `merely` a script is the presents of what could be a rich set of arguments and options passable to the command.
+The distinguishing characteristic of a "real" command-line tool and `merely` a script is the presence of what could be a rich set of arguments and options passable to the command.

 As with functions in Python, there are both positional arguments and named parameters.
 Positional arguments are precisely what they sound like, any and all unqualified arguments that occur on the